SFL Service Providers: - Provider information, policies and forms.

 To be eligible for these services, you must meet age, income and insurance guidelines.
 Go to the following link to find out if you are eligible:

 Enrollment is easy.
 Call the Screening for Life program.
 If you are eligible, you will be enrolled and mailed information on how to schedule your appointment with a participating health care provider.
 Screening for Life will help you get the recommended exams for your age and health history.

 - Pap Tests: All women age 21 and older, especially if they are active sexually, should have regular Pap tests and pelvic exams.

 - Breast Exams: All women should have their breasts examined by a doctor or other health professional once a year.

 - Mammograms: Women age 40 and older should have regular mammograms, as recommended by their doctor or health professional.

-- Colorectal Tests: Men and women age 50 and older should have regular colorectal cancer screening tests, as recommended by their doctor or health care professional.
-These tests may include colonoscopy, sigmoidoscopy, or home-test kits (called FOBT, for fecal occult blood test).
+- Colorectal Tests: Men and women age 45 and older should have regular colorectal cancer screening tests, as recommended by their doctor or health care professional.
+These tests may include colonoscopy, sigmoidoscopy, or home-test kits (called FIT, for Fecal Immunochemical Test).